-If you tend to kill plants with neglect, tough-as-nails snake plant is the right choice for you.
-The key to success with it is knowing when to water.
+If you tend to kill plants with neglect, then the tough-as-nails snake plant is the right choice for you.
+The key to success is knowing when to water.

 Virtually indestructible, snake plants grow best when you ignore them.
 They grow in any light level, including those shadowy corners indoors just begging for some greenery.
 There’s just one tricky aspect to growing these classic houseplants, and that’s knowing how often to water.
 The short answer is to water only when the soil is almost thoroughly dry.
 Even then, it won’t hurt to wait another few days, especially if you tend to overwater plants.

 Snake plants boast beauty that’s more than leaf deep.
 These tropical plants are some of the best indoor air purifiers, removing formaldehyde and nitrogen oxide from interior air each night.
 They’re like the housecleaning elves you dream about — except they clean the air while you sleep, which makes them a perfect choice for bedroom plantings.

 Snake Plant Varieties

 Snake plants are familiar, popular houseplants.
 One of the most common types is the gold-edged green snake plant (Sansevieria trifasciata ‘Laurentii’), with leaves that stand straight and tall as soldiers.
 You’ll also find snake plants that are short with triangular leaves (Sansevieria trifasciata ‘Gold Hahnii’), along with ones where the leaves almost form a cup as they grow (Sansevieria trifasciata ‘Hahnii’).